The arduous system for getting aid into Gaza

 And

-Whereas for us, especially because when it comes to the medical work that we do and these very complex surgeries that children end up needing because of the sheer catastrophic injuries that bombs can wreck on a child's body,
+Whereas for us, especially because when it comes to the medical work that we do and these very complex surgeries that, you know, children end up needing because of the sheer catastrophic injuries that bombs can wreck on a child's body,

 our math ends up being: well, actually, that $1 million